matomo-org/developer-documentation/docs/master/Piwik/DataTable.md

 ### `addRowFromArray()` <a name="addRowFromArray"></a>

-Adds a new row from a PHP array data structure
+Adds a new row from an array.

+#### Description

+You can add Row metadata with this method.

 #### Signature